LAST UPDATED: August 31st, 2018

 Teach Your Brain the Technique of Skimming and Scanning

-Skimming is the process in which we search the texts for meaningful words that give the gist of the sentence or texts.
+Skimming is the process by which we search the texts for meaningful words that give the gist of the sentence or texts.
 It is done at a very high speed as compared to reading and is like fleeting glances on the printed words and lines.

 While in scanning we actively look for information gathered from skimming.
 Although skimming and scanning speed up reading, these might interfere and reduce the comprehension and memory of the passage read.